-A crown is a form of dental restoration which completely caps or encircles a tooth.
-Crowns are generally required when a large cavity threatens the presence of the tooth.
-They are usually attached to the tooth using dental cement.
-It is often used to make the tooth look better.
-Crowns can be permanent or temporary in nature.
+A crown is a form of dental restoration that completely encircles a tooth.
+Crowns are generally required when a large cavity threatens the strength and presence of the tooth.
+Usually, they are attached to the tooth using dental cement.
+It is used to make the tooth look better.
+Crowns can be both permanent and temporary by nature.

 2. Cover a disproportionately ill-shaped tooth.

-3. Restore a tooth which has no scope left for repairing.
+3. Restore a tooth that has no sope left to repair.

 2. Teeth impressions, required when crowns and bridges are made in a dental laboratory.

-3. Temporary bridge is provided until the completion of the permanent bridge.
+3. A temporary bridge is provided until the completion of the permanent bridge.

-4. Cementing of bridge, to fix the bridge permanently.
+4. Cementing of the bridge, to fix the bridge permanently.